 We are using the EIS process to analyze potential changes to the Land Use Code to increase ADU production that will ultimately be proposed for action by the City Council.
-This EIS evaluates two action alternatives, Alternatives 2 and 3, containing a range of potential changes to the Land Use Code.
+This Final EIS evaluates the two action alternatives included in the Draft EIS, Alternatives 2 and 3, and a Preferred Alternative.
+All action alternatives containing a range of potential changes to the Land Use Code.
 The Final EIS may include modified alternatives or identify a preferred alternative.
-A modified or preferred alternative could combine elements of the Land Use Code changes proposed under Alternative 2 or Alternative 3.
+A modified orpreferred alternative could combine elements of the Land Use Codechanges proposed under Alternative 2 or Alternative 3.
 The study area for this EIS includes land zoned single-family outside existing urban villages and urban village expansion areas studied in the Mandatory Housing Affordability (MHA) EIS.